“Don’t let the fear of striking out hold you back.” – Babe Ruth

 These are just a few suggestions out of dozens of potential tips to help you land that first professional job right out of college.
-If you’re still feeling lost and want the advice of experts, you’re in luck!
-Pagoda Projects is teaming up with Elite Career Direction (ECD) this week on June 3rd, 2021 at 10 am (UK) to offer a FREE Public Webinar on How to Apply For Your First Job!
+If you’re still feeling lost and want the advice of experts, try reaching out to organisations such as Elite Career Direction (ECD).

 The experienced career coaches of ECD have worked with hundreds of international students and clients to help them land their dream jobs.
 They understand the recruitment process inside and out and have extensive knowledge of FTSE 100 and Fortune 500 companies.